The Language of Generalization: Computational Framework

+Our model of interpreting the language of generalizations has three conceptual components: Probability, vagueness, and context.
 If generalization from observations can be described by a probability \(p\), it is natural to posit that same construct will be at the heart of a semantic theory of the language of generalization (Ingredient 1: Probability).
 In semantics, belief updating generally passes through Boolean \emph{truth values} (Montague, 1973).
 The simplest way to derive a Boolean from a scalar quantity like probability is via a \emph{threshold semantics}: The utterance is true if the relevant scalar value is above a threshold.
-For example, the sentence \enquote{Some dogs have four legs} is believed to be literally true if the chances that an individual dog will have four legs is more than 0\%: \(\denote{some}(p) := p > 0\). \enquote{Most dogs have four legs} can also be described as a threshold on prevalence (e.g., the chances that a dog will have four legs is greater than 50\%): \(\denote{most}(p) := p > 0.5\).
-Thus, the simplest semantics for a generalization would also be a threshold on the prevalence: \(\denote{gen}(p, \theta) := p >\theta\).
+For example, the literal meaning of the sentence \enquote{Some dogs have four legs} is that there is a non-zero chance that a given dog will have four legs: \(\mbox{ $[\![ some ]\!]$}(p) := p > 0\). \enquote{Most dogs have four legs} can also be described as a threshold on prevalence (e.g., the chance that a dog will have four legs is greater than 50\%): \(\mbox{ $[\![ most ]\!]$}(p) := p > 0.5\).\footnote{These definitions concern the standard semantic truth conditions of quantifiers, not their pragmatic interpretations (e.g., that \enquote{some} often implies \enquote{not all}).} Thus, the simplest semantics for a generalization would also be a threshold on the prevalence: \(\mbox{ $[\![ gen ]\!]$}(p, \theta) := p >\theta\).

 The extreme flexibility of generalizations (e.g., \enquote{Mosquitos carry malaria}; \enquote{Birds lay eggs} vs. \enquote{Birds are female}) suggests that no fixed threshold would suffice.
-Rather than throw out the threshold-semantics, we posit that the threshold is \emph{underspecified} in the literal meaning and is contextually-determined in a way analogous to how gradable adjectives like \emph{tall} have contextually-determined thresholds (e.g., what counts as tall for a four-year-old is different than what counts as tall for an adult; Kennedy, 2007; Lassiter \& Goodman, 2013).
+Rather than throw out the threshold-semantics, we posit that the threshold is \emph{underspecified} in the literal meaning and is contextually-determined in a way analogous to how gradable adjectives like \emph{tall} have contextually-determined thresholds (e.g., what counts as tall for a person is different than what counts as tall for a building; Kennedy, 2007; Lassiter \& Goodman, 2013).
 We formalize this underspecification of meaning (Ingredient 2: Vagueness) by putting a probability distribution over \(\theta\): \(P(\theta)\) (Lassiter \& Goodman, 2013, 2015; cf., Qing \& Franke, 2014).